ydchen17/meta4carers2care/README.md

 ## Overview

 The analysis for this study was conducted in mid-2023.
 The code and data provided in this repository are shared with the hope that they may be helpful for researchers and practitioners in the field.
-However, they are distributed without any warranty, including but not limited to the implied warranties of merchantability or fitness for a particular purpose.

 ## Files